-As the video shows, a Critter Quitter® is far more than a simple shield that protects the vent.
-Its patent pending design has an internal component, painted red for clarity in the video that drops the rain water into the vent.
+Critter Quitter® is far more than a simple shield that protects the vent.
+Its patent pending design has an internal component that drops the rain water into the vent.
 This keeps the damaged portion of the vent dry and stops the leak.
 It also has a screen that stops frogs, rats, and other animals from entering the vent and ending up in your toilets or sinks.

-Critter Quitters® are easy to install by either home owner or professional, don’t require any special tools, and add a nice look to your roof.
-They come in two sizes that fit almost all vents, and we even offer a large custom vent shield for the rare 4 inch vent found on older homes.
+Critter Quitters® are easy to install by either a home owner or professional, don’t require any special tools, and add a nice look to your roof.
+They come in two sizes that fit just about all vents, and we even offer an extra large custom vent shield for the rare 4 inch vent found on older homes.

 So whether you have a new roof or an old one, when you buy Critter Quitters® you are buying piece of mind.

 Here is our latest from Home Depot for our large unit.
 That makes 10 for this size, 37 for the smaller size.
 5 stars The units were easy to install.
 The squirrels have left them alone so far, but it has only been a month.
 Only time will tell.
 Steve